Migrateful

 uyenn luu vietnamese cooking classes

 Cookbook author and regular Observer recipe contributor Uyenn Luu is your go-to teacher to learn about authentic Vietnamese cuisine.
-Her cookery class is set up like a supper club, where you bring your own drinks and sit down on a long, communal table while Uyenn and her mum bring you snacks.
+Her cookery class is set up much like her sell-out supper clubs – you’re encouraged to bring your own drinks and sit down on a long, communal table while Uyenn and her mum bring you snacks.
 You then have a quick chat, before gathering around her stove to watch her cook the course.
 Then you eat, and repeat.
 There’s also an opportunity to make some of the dishes yourself, like crispy prawn and beansprout pancakes, before the final few dishes are prepared together and then shared.

 Baja-born Karla has been running her Mexican cooking classes since 2003, and has just published her debut cookbook.
 Classes are held in her own home, and with just six spaces you’ll get all the help and attention you need.
 Book in for the all-in-one classes which will have you prepare your own Yucatan feast or tackling street food classics, or hone in on the techniques needed to perfect tortillas, salsa, mole and more.
 At the end, you’ll sit around her kitchen table to feast on your creations, and all the recipes will be sitting in your inbox by the time you get home.